dmauser/azure-virtualwan/inter-region-azfw/README.md

 ### Components

 - Two Virtual WAN Hubs in two different regions.
-- Eight VNETs (Spoke 1 to 8) where two are connected directly to each one.
+- Eight VNETs (Spoke 1 to 8) where:
+    - Four VNETs (spoke 1, 2, 3 and 4) are connected directly to its respective vHUBs.
+    - The other four (indirect spokes) spoke 5, 6, 7 and 8.
-    - Transit Spoke2 and Spoke4 with Azure Firewall instead of NVAs.
+    - Transit between indirect  Spoke2 and Spoke4 with Azure Firewall instead of NVAs.
-- Each VNET has a Linux VM accessible from SSH (need adjust NSG to allow access) or serial console.
+- Each VNET (except 2 and 4) has a Linux VM accessible from SSH (need adjust NSG to allow access) or serial console.
-- All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap and others.
+- All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap, curl.
+    - For connectivity tests you can use curl <"Destnation IP"> and the output should be the VM name.
+- The final outcome of the lab will be full transit between all ends (all VMs can reach each other).

 ### Deploy this solution